Miltos-90/Mercedes-Benz-Greener-Manufacturing/README.md

 Preprocessing
 -------------

-We need to wrap all the pre-processing steps we’ve done so far on the training set in a function and create our training/validation data:
+Wrap all the pre-processing steps (discussed in the EDA notebook) in a function to create the training/validation data:

 ``` r
 # Gather the reduced dataset